sensible-hq/sensible-docs/readme-sync/v0/domain-specific-validation/100 - domain-validation-introduction.md

 Quality control your data extractions by writing document-specific validation tests in  [JsonLogic](https://jsonlogic.com/).
 Sensible's extractions are largely deterministic:  with the exception of OCR-dependent output, a Sensible config always returns the same output for a given PDF input.
 Given this determinism, confidence intervals don't make much sense as a measure of extraction quality.
-Instead, use tests like the following example to quantify your extraction quality.
+Instead, write tests to quantify your extraction quality.
 Then write your own logic based on the tests, for example:

 - Pass a PDF extraction automatically through your pipeline if there are no errors and only 10% of warnings validations fail
 - Flag a PDF extraction for human review if 5% of error validations fail